Information about how your doctor decides which treatment you need and treatment by stage.

 - your age and level of fitness

 You may not need treatment straight away if you have very early stage CLL and you don't have symptoms.
-If you need treatment, you will have chemotherapy.
-You may also have radiotherapy.
+If you need treatment, the most common treatments for CLL are:

 A small number of people may have intensive treatment, which means chemotherapy with a bone marrow or stem cell transplant.